Thank you for taking our quiz, [syt_user_name]. Based on your answers, your conflict-resolving personality type is:

 Your Denzel Washington Persona additionally indicates in your marriage you may ...

-Like so many other a manager married men, you likely wish to —
+Like so many other self-employed married men, you likely wish to —

 In a nutshell, you end up harboring a lot of repressed resentment, frustration and even anger ...